RFA0608/QQS3C/README.md

 You can check the "ctrl_*.py" controller file, which is written in Python, in the "interface/controller/py" folder of the code.
 They are implemented in five technically different forms, which are named by state_filter, full_state_feedback, observer_form, arx_model, integer_matrix, respectively.
 In each folder, both "model.py" and "model_enc.py" are files that implement objects for controller and encrypted control.
-There are also C++ and Go versions of cryptographic controllers for faster and more appropriate cryptographic techniques. you can find "interface/controller/C++/arx_model" and "interface/controller/go/integer_matrix".
+There are also C++ and Go versions of encrypted controllers for faster and more appropriate cryptographic techniques. you can find "interface/controller/C++/arx_model" and "interface/controller/go/integer_matrix".
 They are in order a version implemented in Python as Microsoft SEAL C++ by arx_model and a version implemented in Lattigo (CDSL) by integer_matrix.